fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ### @types/{npm_package}

 Let's return to the basic idea of TypeScript.
 TypeScript expects all globally-used code to be typed, as it does for your code when your project has a reasonable configuration.
 The TypeScript library itself contains only typings for the code of the TypeScript package.
-It is possible to write your own typings for a library, but that is rarely needed - since the TypeScript community has done it for us!
+It is possible to write your own typing for a library, but that is rarely needed - since the TypeScript community has done it for us!

 As with npm, the TypeScript world also celebrates open-source code.
 The community is active and continuously reacting to updates and changes in commonly used npm packages.
 You can almost always find the typings for npm packages, so you don't have to create types for all of your thousands of dependencies alone.